Voting By Mail in Flagler County

 - Intimidating a voter into voting for or against a candidate

 - Influencing a voter's decision

-Section 104.0616, Florida Statutes makes it a criminal offense for a person to provide or offer to provide, or to accept, a pecuniary or other benefit "in exchange for" distributing, ordering, requesting, collecting, delivering, or otherwise physically possessing more than two vote-by-mail ballots per election (other than his or her own or that of his or her immediate family) with an exception for supervised voting situation in an assisted living facility or nursing home under Section 101.655, F.S.
+Section 104.0616, Florida Statutes makes it a criminal offense for a person to provide or offer to provide, or to accept, a pecuniary or other benefits "in exchange for" distributing, ordering, requesting, collecting, delivering, or otherwise physically possessing more than two vote-by-mail ballots per election (other than his or her own or that of his or her immediate family) with an exception for a supervised voting situation in an assisted living facility or nursing home under Section 101.655, F.S.

 A designee may pick up a blank vote-by-mail ballot for another voter.
 An example of this would be a voter who planned on voting on Election Day but is unexpectedly in the hospital.
 A family member can pick up their ballot, with certain restrictions.
 The designee is limited to picking up the following blank ballots (besides his or her own ballot):

 - Ballots for two other voters (that do not fall in the categories below).